Donate Today to Help Support The Dance Data Project®

 Your gift helps to promote equity!
 We’ve come a long way, and your help can take us further.
 Now more than ever it is essential that we work together to raise awareness and fight for gender equality in the Arts.

-When you donate to Dance Data Project®, you are helping to change the world of Dance.
-Your financial contribution helps to sustain DDP’s mission to raise awareness related to gender equality and provide much needed resources to our community of artists.
+When you donate to Dance Data Project®, you are helping to change the performing arts sector.
+Your financial contribution helps to sustain DDP’s mission to raise awareness related to gender equity and provide much needed resources to our community of artists.
 Your gift supports our ongoing efforts in:

 Your gift, using the form, is a fast secure way to support equality!